SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch5_The_Pager_Module.md

       When the caller call `sqlite3PagerGet()`, it already gets a pointer to the in-memory page, which means that the caller "can" write to it.

+      > The can word is quoted here as writing to the pointer will be problematic
+      > as the process may don't have the exclusive lock on the underlying file.

       But the caller has to call `sqlitePagerWrite()` first so that the Pager module can be aware of this.
-(Mark the page dirty)
+(Acquire the corresponding lock, Mark the page dirty)

       This function will try to acquire a `reserved lock` on the database file and create a journal file, contents of the original page will also be